TurboGears/tg2docs/docs/main/Deployment.rst

 * modRewrite -- mod_rewrite deployment is very similar to mod_proxy
   (in fact from the TG2 side they are identical), but mod_rewrite can be somewhat more complex to setup itself.

+* :ref:`FastCGI <FastCGI>`_ -- when apache extensions are not an option
+  due to webhost restrictions (for example, the want to run suexec on all userspace scripts), you can create a FastCGI dispatcher that invokes the WSGI interface.

 NGINX deployment
 -----------------